@import "./support/support"; @import "./color_schemes/"; @import "./modules"; @import "./custom/custom";

 fpm

-Now clone the decal-web repository:
+Now clone the decal-labs repository:

 git clone https://github.com/0xcf/decal-labs.git